Quantitative charts

 Column and bar charts

 You can use column charts to compare categories or to show how values change over time.
-For example, you can compare quarterly revenue from online and in-store sales.
+For example, you can compare how different business segments contribute to revenue in each quarter.

 To learn more, see Column and bar charts.